Before a hearing is held

 Withdrawal of proceedings

-If you reach settlement (either at mediation or at a settlement conference) the plaintiff might be asked to file a notice of discontinuance, or a consent judgment might be issued on an application of the parties.
+If you reach settlement at any time in the proceedings (including at mediation, a judicial settlement conference or of the parties' own accord) the plaintiff might be asked to file a notice of discontinuance, or a consent judgment might be issued on an application of the parties.

-At any stage prior to judgment, the plaintiff or applicant can withdraw any matter before the Court by filing a notice of discontinuance or letter of withdrawal of proceedings.2
+At any stage prior to judgment, the plaintiff or applicant can withdraw any matter before the Court by filing a notice of discontinuance.2

 Find a notice of discontinuance form on our forms and fees page.